qml.estimator.templates.QROM¶

 A parameter \(\lambda\) that determines if data will be loaded in parallel by adding more rows following Figure 1.C of Low et al. (2024).
 Can be

-or a positive integer power of two.
-Defaults toNone
+None,1or a positive integer power of two.
+Defaults toNone, which sets the depth that minimizes T-gate count.

 - Returns: